Canadian grain companies continue to pour money into new or expanded export terminals at the Port of Vancouver.

 The company’s prairie facilities include newly constructed high-throughput concrete elevators at Bloom, Man., Glenlea, Man., Kindersley, Sask., Colonsay, Sask., and Pasqua, Sask.

-G3’s other assets include port terminals at Thunder Bay, Ont., Trois Rivieres, Que., and Quebec City, and it is also building a port terminal at Hamilton, Ont., which is currently under construction.
+G3’s other assets include port terminals at Thunder Bay, Ont., Trois Rivieres, Que., and Quebec City, and it is also building a port terminal at Hamilton, Ont.

 The Vancouver terminal will give G3 its own export facility in Canada’s busiest grain port, eliminating the need for G3 Canada to secure export capacity from competing grain companies on Canada’s West Coast.

 G3 Terminal Vancouver will feature a rail loop track capable of holding three 134-car trains, a component that is unique among existing grain export terminals in Canada.

 The facility will include more than 180,000 tonnes of storage and will be able to handle cereal grains, oilseeds, pulses and special crops.